datascientistpur/cowin_api_slot_lookup/README.md

  7.Time to halt before next iteration
  8. Mailing Activity[if 'y' or 'Y' then the entire list for the apt group containing free spots and date is mailed] else the details of  only those vaccination spots will be mailed that have free spots.

-The urrent code has been tested only on gmail.com mail domain.For other domains the code cowin_api_fetch.py needs to be altered[Line no.80]
+The current code has been tested only on gmail.com mail domain.For other domains the code cowin_api_fetch.py needs to be altered[Line no.80]